 For its annual children’s issue, The Crisis asked readers to send in pictures of their children.
 70 of them appear in the magazine.
 Under one group of pictures is the caption, “Would not the world be richer if the Gates of Opportunity were flung wide before these children as they grow?”

 In a story called “Race Purity,” a little boy, apparently African-American, hits a little girl, apparently white, in the face.
-A man passing by calls him a “d-mn little [n-word]” and gently tells the girl to go home, saying, “I’d like to see that mother of yours that allows you to play with—.”
+A man passing by calls him a “d-mn little [racial slur]” and gently tells the girl to go home, saying, “I’d like to see that mother of yours that allows you to play with—.”
 The girl gasps through her tears, “he’s my bru-vv-er.”

 Du Bois imagines his only son, Burghardt, who died as an infant, as “a ghost boy—just twenty-one he would have been last May,” gone off to the war.
 “It was not given to this my boy nor yet to me to go in the flesh; but he went dead, yet dreaming, and I dream-drunk, and yet alive, albeit with twitching, hanging hands.”